BEVveb/F28HS-CW2-sys/README.md

-# F28HS-CW2-sys
+# F28HS Coursework 2
-Hardware-Software Interface Second Coursework
+This is a project for F28 Hardware-Software Interface Coursework 2: Mastermind